-The North Carolina Natural Heritage Program has identified more than 2,500 Significant Natural Heritage Areas – sites of importance for conservation of North Carolina’s biodiversity.
+The North Carolina Natural Heritage Program has identified more than 2,500 natural areas that are sites of importance for conservation of North Carolina’s biodiversity.
 Biological surveys have been conducted at all of these sites, but some sites need more intensive, current biological surveys, either to update information that was gathered long ago, or focus attention on promising areas that have not been intensively surveyed, due to limited time or funding.
 Contact us for a list of sites in your area that need more work.

 Biology of insects associated with Hillside Seepage Bogs